Efrosalex/Trello-Project/README.md

-# 🧪 Trello API Testing Project

-## 📌 Overview
-This project demonstrates API testing using Trello REST API in Postman.

-The goal of this project was to simulate real-life API testing scenarios, including working with dynamic data, validating responses, and creating a complete workflow.

----

-## 🚀 What I Tested

-### 🧩 Board Management
-- Created new boards
-- Retrieved all existing boards
-- Deleted boards
-- Verified behavior after deletion

-### 📋 List Management
-- Created TODO and DONE lists
-- Verified lists are assigned to the correct board

-### 🃏 Card Management
-- Created cards
-- Moved cards between lists (TODO → DONE)

----

-## ⚙️ How the Logic Works

-The project uses dynamic variables and request chaining:

-- Extract data from responses (e.g. board IDs)
-- Store them in collection variables
-- Reuse them in the next requests

-Example flow:
-1. Get all boards
-2. Extract board IDs
-3. Select a board dynamically
-4. Create lists inside that board
-5. Perform actions on cards
-6. Delete the board

----

-## 🧪 Testing Approach

-I implemented automated tests in Postman to validate:

-- Status codes (e.g. 200 OK)
-- Response structure and data
-- Correct assignment of lists and cards

----

-## 🔄 Dynamic Data Handling

-This project includes:

-- Collection variables (board ID, list ID, etc.)
-- Dynamic selection of resources
-- Handling multiple boards using arrays
-- Updating variables between requests

----

-## 🧠 What I Learned

-- How to work with REST APIs in a real scenario
-- Writing test scripts in Postman using JavaScript
-- Handling dynamic data between requests
-- Validating API responses
-- Structuring an API testing project

----

-## ▶️ How to Run

-1. Import the Postman Collection
-2. Import the Environment file
-3. Add your Trello API key and token
-4. Run the collection using Postman Runner

----

-## 📈 Future Improvements

-- Add negative test scenarios
-- Run tests using Newman (CLI)
-- Integrate with CI/CD (GitHub Actions)

----

-## 👨‍💻 Author
+Trello API Testing Project
+Overview

+This project shows how I tested the Trello API using Postman.

+I created a simple workflow where I work with boards, lists, and cards, and I validate the responses using test scripts.

+What I Did
+Boards
+Create a new board
+Get all boards
+Delete a board
+Check the behavior after deletion
+Lists
+Create a TODO list
+Create a DONE list
+Check that the list is created on the correct board Cards
+Create a card
+Move a card from TODO to DONE
+How It Works

+This project uses collection variables to pass data between requests.

+For example:

+I get all board IDs
+I store them in a variable
+I use one of them in the next requests
+Workflow
+Get all boards
+Save board IDs
+Choose a board
+Create lists
+Create and move cards
+Delete the board
+Testing

+I added tests in Postman to check:

+Status code (200 OK)
+If the correct data is returned
+If lists and cards belong to the correct board
+Dynamic Data

+I used collection variables such as:

+lastBoardId
+boardsIds
+lastListId

+I also worked with arrays to handle multiple boards and updated variables after each request.

+Notes
+API keys are not included
+Placeholder values are used (example: INVALID_KEY)
+How to Run
+Import the Postman collection
+Add your Trello API key and token
+Run the collection
+Future Improvements
+Add more negative tests
+Use environment variables
+Run tests using Newman
+Author

 QA Engineer (API Testing)